What is a Runbook?

 Once a runbook is created, it’s not just set it and forget it.
 Runbooks should be constantly tested and updated to ensure its functioning at optimal levels, even as your systems or applications change.
 A runbook is best when it is flexible and easily adaptable to the ever-changing environment of IT operations.

-To learn more about how PagerDuty can help implement efficient processes like runbooks, contact your account manager and sign up for a 14-day free trial today.
+You can automate your runbooks using PagerDuty Runbook Automation.
+To learn more about how PagerDuty can help implement efficient processes like runbooks and runbook automation, contact your account manager and schedule a demonstration or trial today.